The Forgotten World of Chief Samuel Louis Mazza

 Samuel Mazza was 16 years old in 1903, when he experienced a disastrous train wreck just north of Tocaloma, opposite the Mazza Ranch.
 The train had been running behind schedule, and it was believed to have been speeding to make up time.
 The wreck killed train engineer John Williams, and badly burned train fireman Robert Clark, who later died.
 A train “fireman” was the worker who tended the boiler on steam locomotives, including shoveling coal into the fire.

-In 1916, when Samuel was 29 years old, the Pioneer Paper Mill burned down in May in nearby Taylorville.
+In May of 1916, when Samuel was 29 years old, the Pioneer Paper Mill burned down in nearby Taylorville.
 Seven months after that large fire, the Bertrand Hotel in Tocaloma also burned down, on the day after Christmas.
-We can only wonder if these experiences helped influence Samuel Mazza later in life, when making his decision to enter the fire service.
+We can only wonder if these disastrous experiences helped influence Samuel Mazza later in life, when making his decision to enter the fire service.

 Luigi Mazza passed away on July 27, 1918 after a short illness.
 According to the Petaluma Daily Courier account of his life, Luigi was a Marin County Pioneer, known as

 “…a man of noble character, upright and honest, he was respected and admired.”

 His son Samuel married Irene H. Lane of San Francisco on November 18, 1920.
 They settled in Tocaloma, where he worked on the Mazza Ranch.
 Research about the Mazza family has revealed many connections to prominent Marin, Sonoma, and San Francisco County families, including doctors, sheriff’s, ranchers, farmers, fire service veterans, and a World War II hero.